hussiel/Hello-Flask/README.md

 # CRUD Flask Application 🐉

-This is a basic Web Application designed to connect to a MySQL database to modify, add, and delete data.
-It offers an easy-to-use interface while following the RESTful architecture.
+This is a modular Web Application designed to connect to a MySQL database to modify, add, and delete data.
+It implements CRUD concepts and offers an easy-to-use interface while following the REST architecture.
+Included are the dependencies needed to run the app as well as a sample MySQL database.

 ## Getting Started:

-### ⭐You can begin by downloading all of this project's dependencies by running this command from your terminal:
+### ⭐ You can begin by downloading all of this project's dependencies by running this command from your terminal:
 `pip install -r requirements.txt`

 ### OR... you can download everything manually by following these steps: